jeffgauthier/pdpminer/README.md

 bash pdpminer.sh -i testdata -c 4 -p 0.8 -m 2 -s
 ```

+---

+# Bugs/issues
+Please report any issues/bugs or quality-of-life improvements in the Issues tab for by email: jeff.gauthier.1@ulaval.ca

+---

+# Acknowledgements
+Thanks to Magill and Skortsov for developing Depolymerase-Predictor (Magill and Skvortsov 2023), which served as the main engine of this genome mining workflow.

+---

 # How to cite
 The manuscript supporting this work is currently under review; a preprint will be added shortly.
 Nevertheless this work can either be cited with this repo's URL, or via this temporary citation: